SilentIcyMoon/DingMA.github.io/_pages/about.md

 - Jan 2022: Co-authored [paper](https://arxiv.org/abs/2110.08213) accepted at ICASSP 2022.
 - Jan 2022: Accepted as a research intern at Hitachi Ltd.
 - Apr 2021: Started my master's degree at Nagoya University!

-[^1] In the Philippines, people usually have more than one first name, but I usually stick with just Lester.